 First Nations, communities, mineral explorers, and land managers need access to reliable earth science information to make informed land use and resource development decisions in the TREK area where mineral and geothermal potential is high.

-The TREK project covers a 24,000 km2 area in BC’s Central Interior Plateau from Anahim Lake in the north, east towards Burns Lake, Vanderhoof and Williams Lake.
-New Gold’s proposed 8.2 million-ounce Blackwater gold mine is located in the middle of the area, about 160 kilometres southwest of Prince, and operating the New Afton mine to the southeast has over a decade of mine life left.
+The TREK project covers a 24,000 km2 area in BC’s Central Interior Plateau from Anahim Lake in the southwest, north and east towards Burns Lake, Vanderhoof and Williams Lake.
+New Gold’s proposed 8.2 million-ounce Blackwater gold mine is located in the middle of the area, about 160 kilometres southwest of Prince George.

 How was the data collected?